 - Additional costs will likely be incurred for any type of TA, depending on the shipper used.

-When exporting: Are the goods in free circulation?
+Are the goods in free circulation?

 If not, ask what type of Customs Control the items are under.

 - If in free circulation (confirmed in writing), you can proceed as normal.